-If we are inundated with messages that the world is dangerous, that there’s a potential threat around every corner, we’re more likely to be primed to have a threat response.
+If we are inundated with messages that the world is dangerous and that there’s a potential threat around every corner, we’re more likely to be primed to have a threat response.
 Research consistently shows that the more tragic or distressing TV we watch, the more acute stress we experience.
-Binge on hours of coverage after the latest disaster, and you’re even at risk for suffering from post-traumatic stress.
-According to one study, those that watched over six hours of TV coverage of the Boston Marathon bombing reported higher levels of stress than those who were in Boston and directly or indirectly impacted by the bombing itself.
+Binge on hours of coverage after the latest disaster, and you’re even at risk of suffering from post-traumatic stress.
+According to one study, those who watched over six hours of TV coverage of the Boston Marathon bombing reported higher levels of stress than those who were in Boston and directly or indirectly impacted by the bombing itself.

 When we make something front and center in our mind, it only makes sense for our brain to prioritize that information.
 If all you see is violence and fear, it makes sense that your brain starts to predict danger everywhere.

 What we consume shapes the lens through which we see the world.
 And unfortunately, much of what we hear and see tells us the world is a dangerous place.
 We’re primed for threats.
 And there are dire consequences.